List of Persona 3 characters: Protagonist

 The protagonist is the nameable main player-controlled character of Persona 3.
-He is named Makoto Yuki (結城 理, Yūki Makoto) in the film adaptation, Persona 3: Dancing in Moonlight, and most of his appearances.
-Having moved into the dorm in the introduction of the game, he learns his ability to summon the Fool arcana Persona Orpheus (オルフェウス, Orufeusu) and the Death arcana Persona Thanatos (タナトス, Tanatosu) before he's later appointed the team's leader in combat.
+He is named Makoto Yuki (結城 理, Yuki Makoto) in the film adaptation, Persona 3: Dancing in Moonlight, and most of his appearances.
+Having moved into the dorm in the introduction of the game, he learns his ability to summon The Fool arcana Persona Orpheus (オルフェウス, Orufeusu) and the Death arcana Persona Thanatos (タナトス, Tanatosu) before he's later appointed the team's leader in combat.
 He is unique among his cohorts in that he has the ability to carry multiple Personas and switch between them during battle.
 Over the course of the game, he also gains Messiah (メサイア, Mesaia) of The Judgement Arcana and Orpheus Telos (オルフェウス･改, Orufeusu Kai) of The Fool Arcana in Persona 3 FES.
 With the power of the Wild Card he has access to over 150 different Personas.
 He is also the only character with access to the Velvet Room, in which the player is able to fuse together multiple Personas together to create a new, more powerful one.
 Over the course of the game, the player is challenged to manage his day-to-day schedule as he attends school, takes part in extracurricular activities, and spends time with classmates and other characters.
 Igor, the proprietor of the Velvet Room, encourages him to form Social Links with people, as they will determine his potential in combat.
 Within the simulation elements of Persona 3, the player is able to form Social Links with characters in-game, each represented by one of the Major Arcana and granting various bonuses during Persona fusion, increasing the player's proficiency in battle.
 Soejima took longer to design him than any other character, as the game's other characters would be made to complement his design.
 Soejima wrote in Art of Persona 3, "Initially, he looked more honest, like an ordinary, handsome young man.
 But, I worked to achieve greater ambiguity in his expression."
 In Persona 3 Portable, released on the PlayStation Portable in 2009, an option was added to control a female protagonist.
 Unlike the male protagonist, the female protagonist through her dialogue opinions, is shown to be a very upbeat and energetic person, sometimes pulling jokes on her friends, so they could be considered opposites.
 Later games explain that the two protagonists exist within different timelines.